LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 07 - Go, Pwn, Gown.md

 Why do things the simple way when you can do it the insanely convoluted way?

+##### update : null bytes

+after the release of this write-up, [iTrooz](https://itrooz.fr/) told me that instead of using a '`#`' to end my payload, I could have used a null-byte '`\x00`'.
+And indeed yes, I completely forgot about it and it would have perfectly worked.
+Thanks again for the reminder ^^'

 | Previous day | [[Day 06 - Unwrap The Gift]]    |
 | ------------ | ------------------------------- |